tea2x/quantum-purse/README.md

 ## How to use

-The following are the recommended ways to use this software, ranked from most to least preferred:
+Currently, the following are the recommended ways to use this software, ranked from most to least preferred:
 1. Serve locally with webpack via `npm run start` (**recommended**).
+To use the wallet this way, refer to [Geting started](#getting-started) section.
 You can find other ways to serve the built `dist/` folder locally too.
 2. Though you can deploy this app on remote servers for example using `npm run deploy` for github pages, this is **not recommended** due to security reasons.

 ###### <u>Restrictions</u>